 It is the involvement of the Japanese Exchange Group that has caught the attention of most investors.
 It sets the endeavour apart from the exchanges of neighbouring countries Cambodia and Laos, which list only two and four companies respectively and show no signs of growth at all, even after several years of trading.
 Like the two previous exchanges in Myanmar, these bodies are seen as prestige symbols, but offer very little in the way of serious institutional investment.

 If there is a local success story that the YSX is hoping to emulate, it would be that of Vietnam’s Ho Chi Minh Stock Exchange (HSX).
-With over 300 listed companies and a combined market capitalisation of $19.2bn, the HSX has shown that so-called frontier markets can establish themselves as viable destinations for investors.
-Myanmar’s Deputy Finance Minister, Dr Maung Maung Thein, has declared that he expects Myanmar’s new exchange to surpass the size of Vietnam’s within the next three years.
+With more than 300 listed companies and a combined market capitalisation of $19.2bn, the HSX has shown that so-called frontier markets can establish themselves as viable destinations for investors.
+Myanmar’s Deputy Finance Minister, Dr Maung Maung Thein, has declared that he expects Myanmar’s new exchange to surpass the size of Vietnam’s in the next three years.

 The best way for this to be achieved would be to allow more foreign ownership of publicly listed companies: a hallmark of a developing country’s stock exchange is weak corporate governance.
 While frontier investors are used to trading in environments with questionable corporate governance and regulations, having a higher level of foreign ownership would ease the worries of more conventional investors.